jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ### HTML head section

-HTML header is here with all the important meta tags.
+The HTML header is here with all the important meta tags.
-CSS and JS is also linked here, and the title of the page is stated here.
+CSS and JS are also linked here, and the title of the page is stated here.
 ```php
 <!DOCTYPE html>